MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

  The data was read into a DataFrame for analysis.
 <img src="ReadMe Pics/Original Data.png" width="858" height="167">

-The “loan_status” column was removed from the DateFrame and it was placed in its own DataFrame resulting in two standalone DataFrames of data.
+The “loan_status” column was removed from the DateFrame and it was placed in its own DataFrame.
 The two Dataframes can be viewed below.

 <img src="ReadMe Pics/Data Split 1.png" width="785" height="155">
 <img src="ReadMe Pics/Data Split 2.png" width="299" height="136">